Research Opportunities Week

 or are going to submit your PhD thesis within the next 12 months.

-3. If you have completed a PhD in one of the research fields listed on TUM Departments, TUM Clusters of Excellence, TUM Integrative Research Centers, or TUM International School of Science and Engineering.
+3. If you have completed a PhD in one of the research fields listed on TUM Departments, TUM Integrative Research Centers, or TUM International School of Science and Engineering.

-- Please hand in all documents in English -
+- Please hand in all documents in English as not all reviewers speak German -

 - Letter of Motivation (approx. 1 page)